esphome/esphome/esphomeyaml-edge/README.md

 To install this Hass.io add-on you need to add the esphomeyaml add-on repository
 first:

-1. Add esphomeyaml's Hass.io add-ons repository to your Hass.io instance.
-You can do this by navigating to the "Add-on Store" tab in the Hass.io panel and then entering https://github.com/OttoWinter/esphomeyaml in the "Add new repository by URL" field.
+1. Add our Hass.io add-ons repository to your Hass.io instance.
+You can do this by navigating to the "Add-on Store" tab in the Hass.io panel and then entering https://github.com/hassio-addons/repository in the "Add new repository by URL" field.
-2. Now scroll down to the bottom of the page and select the "esphomeyaml-edge" add-on.
+2. Now scroll down and select the "esphomeyaml" add-on.
 3. Press install to download the add-on and unpack it on your machine.
 This can take some time.
 4. Optional: If you're using SSL certificates and want to encrypt your communication to this add-on, please enter `true` into the `ssl` field and set the `fullchain` and `certfile` options accordingly.
 5. Start the add-on, check the logs of the add-on to see if everything went well.